Zer0-One/praetor/README.md

 The current to-do list:

+- [ ] Implement praetor as a daemon, complete with init scripts for OpenRC, systemd, etc.
 - [ ] Implement a unit testing framework
 - [ ] Create a JSON config file format, parse it into usable structures
 - [ ] Implement IRC client functionality